 fbpx

-Mastering Bimodal Histogram Analysis: A Comprehensive Guide for Data-Driven Decision Making
+Mastering Bimodal Histogram Distribution: A Guide for Data-Driven Decision-Making

-A bimodal histogram graphically depicts data exhibiting two distinct peaks or modes.
+A bimodal histogram graphically depicts data exhibiting two distinct peaks in the distribution or modes.

 This signifies two separate groups or processes within a single dataset.